abiasV/resume/README.md

 ## Work Experience & Projects

-### Web Application Developer - *September 2018 – April 2012*
+### Web Application Developer
-* Synnovate Institute of Research, Toronto, ON
+##### Synnovate Institute of Research, Toronto, ON - *July 2022 – December 2022*
+* Developed features for both mobile and desktop platforms using React.js, Typescript, JavaScript, Tailwind, and React Native with modern HTML5, and CSS3
+* Delivered responsive, cross-browser compatible, and accessibility-compliant websites
+* Experienced with web applications based on React.js using Test Driven Development (TDD)

 *October 2022 – March 2023*